 Salmon and Pork Loin Spring Rolls

-- 2 tablespoons butter
+- 2 tbsp butter

-- 8 ounces vermicelli noodles (cooked)
+- 1 package vermicelli noodles

-- 1 head of lettuce
+- 1 head lettuce

-- 2 small cucumbers (cut into strips)
+- 2 Persian cucumbers julienned

-- rice paper
+- 12 rice papers

-- 3/4 cups hoison sauce
+- ¾ cup hoison sauce

-- 2 cloves of garlic (minced)
+- 2 cloves garlic minced

-- 2 tablespoons water
+- 2 tbsp water

-- 1 teaspoon peanut butter
+- 1 tbsp peanut butter

-Cook the pork loin in 1 tablespoon of butter until it's brown on all sides.
+- Cook the pork loin in 1 tablespoon of butter until it's brown on all sides.
 This should take about 1-2 minutes depending how thick the pork slices are.
 Set aside.

-Use the last tablespoon of butter to cook the salmon.
+- Use the last tablespoon of butter to cook the salmon.
 This should take less than a minute since fish cooks pretty quickly.
 Set aside.

-Wet the rice paper with warm water and place over a flat surface.
+- Wet the rice paper with warm water and place over a flat surface.
 Put a few spoonfuls of pork loin or salmon in the center of the rice paper.
 (Or you can be adventurous and add both.)
 Add in a small amount of vermicelli, 2-3 strips of cucumber, 2-3 leaves of mint, and a 2 x 2 inch piece of lettuce.
 Put one side of the rice paper over the ingredients and roll it once.
 Tuck in the sides and roll the ingredients until it is complete.